The Bunny Hop and the Finnish Folk Dance called “Letkajenkka” (aka Letkis) are nearly identical. Both became a dance craze around the world.

 Here’s a video of people doing the bunny hop…

 This article was posted on Friday, April 3rd, 2015 at 4:39 pm and is filed under Australia, Bunny Hop, Countries & Cultures, Customs and Traditions, Dances, England, English, Finland, Finnish, France, Games Around the World, Germany, Italy, Japan, Japanese, Jenkka, Languages, Letkajenkka, Letkis, Russia, Russian, Sweden, Traditional Dances, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Bunny Hop & Letkis Craze Around the World”